 The Army And The End Of The Draft

-Military draft issues would prove to be contentious, especially during the Vietnam War when a trend of refusing the draft more widespread and high-profile than it had been during previous conflicts.
+Military draft issues would prove to be contentious, especially during the Vietnam War when a trend of refusing the draft was more widespread and high-profile than it had been during previous conflicts.
 That phenomenon likely helped push many to reconsider conscription as a sustainable way to run national defense.

 Eventually, Army leaders and civilian authorities recognized the value of an all-volunteer force.
 The Army’s adoption of the all-volunteer concept came as the result of a Presidential order; one of the few bright spots in the Nixon presidency was the President’s authorization to end the draft in 1973.